 For last night’s meal we went simple with pea tips, cilantro and green onion.
 We had a little eggplant left over from another meal so we added small dices of that.
 For meat we used sliced beef and beef meatball.
-Veggie options include mock duck (I like soy curls from is tinidazole over the counter) diced tofu or just eat the veggies.
+Veggie options include mock duck (I like soy curls from Country Life) diced tofu or just eat the veggies.
 My in-laws love shrimp in it.

 I like to top it with peanuts.
 Here is Avril using our mortar and pestle to grind them right before the meal.

 8-10 cups broth.
 I like to use water and add my chicken style seasoning at a rate of 1 tsp. per cup

 Tom Yum paste–can find this at a local Asian store or Asian section at your market.
 I normally look for vegetarian.
 Each brand is different so follow the directions for adding to the water.
 I think it is normally 1 Tbsp for 3 cups.

 1 can coconut milk

 3 Tbsps sugar, more if you like it sweeter.

 2 Tbsps fish sauce, also from the Asian storee.